 The Prenatal Care Coordination (PNCC) Program is a service available at no cost to pregnant women who are eligible for Medical Assistance, Healthy Start or any pregnant teen.
 Services provided include: identification of needs and services, assistance with finding a physician, nutritional counseling and WIC referral, social support throughout pregnancy, breastfeeding advice, and education about care of newborns.
 Public Health Nurses meet with pregnant women to identify their individual needs and then connect them to community resources.
-The earlier in the program the women is admitted and are referred for prenatal care the better the birth outcome.
+For better birth outcomes, it is recommended pregnant women be referred and admitted as early as possible for prenatal care.
 Women who are in their second pregnancy or do not meet the requirements of Nurse Family Partnership program, are admitted into PNCC services.

-Admissions 2016 23
+Admissions 2017 58

-First Trimester 6
+First Trimester 14

-Second Trimester 11
+Second Trimester 31

-Third Trimester 6
+Third Trimester 13